skarelin/livro/README.md

 3) Keycloak - same case here for education purpose, it could be simple Spring Security.
 4) Docker-compose for fast build in new server (my docker support windows and linux versions)

-Instruction for running server you'll find in server's readme.md
+Instruction for running server you'll find in server's readme.md If you want to continue developing this application - you're welcome!
+I also added TODO list with important things to readme.

 ![architecture](readme-resources/architecture.jpg)